withloveprav/photo-location-website/README.md

 2. Highlight great shots based off category
 3. Submit great shots based off category
 4. Ability for user's to vote for their favorite photos

+My goal for this project is to help improve my coding skills as well as documenting this project so others can utilizing my guide as a starting point for their own projects.

+With Love,
+Prav